georgesengono/git-ai/README.md

 **How to test**

 You need to setup an OPEN_AI_API_KEY THAT will be used for the embedding function in the src/common/types.ts file.

+The setup script needs to be executed at least once prior to running the project.

+`npx ts-node src/setupDB.ts`

+This script, will setup the ChromaDB locally and populate it with relevant data.

 From the CLI of a git project, run the following commands: